Sexual terminology has become a major issue, or well, at least one that should raise a laugh.

 General prefix to describe a GNC person who obviously presents in a gender not consistent with his/her birth sex.
 This includes crossdressers etc.

 Transgender: Vague blanket term used as a political catch-all instead of GNC.
 (Which is more accurate.)
 Essentially meaningless today, it once meant ‘not quite transsexual’.
+Again it has been hijacked by transtrenders.

 Transwoman: a male-born trans person.